ethanfuerst/box-office-drafting/README.md

 uv run modal deploy app.py
 ```

 By default, the job is scheduled to run daily at 09:00 UTC.
-All config files in src/config/ are automatically discovered and processed.
+All config files in `src/config/` are automatically discovered and processed.

 ## Compatibility with box-office-tracking

-When using update_type: s3, this project expects the published tables produced by box-office-tracking:
+When using `update_type: s3`, this project expects the published tables produced by `box-office-tracking`:
- - Each release of box-office-drafting targets a specific major version / S3 prefix from box-office-tracking.
+ - Each release of `box-office-drafting` targets a specific major version / S3 prefix from `box-office-tracking`.
- - See the release notes and README in box-office-tracking for the current published table locations and schema guarantees.
+ - See the release notes and README in `box-office-tracking` for the current published table locations and schema guarantees.

 ## Versioning
 This project uses semantic versioning (MAJOR.MINOR.PATCH).
 Breaking changes to the scoring rules, config format, or tracking-data contract will bump the major version.